JazzScheme

 X11

-A lot of progress was made on the X11 port which is now very close to beeing usable.
+A lot of progress was made on the X11 port which is now very close to being usable.

 Time